JoelBae/TexasHoldemProbabilityCalculator/README.md

 **This is for purely entertainment purposes and is not intended for professional use**

-Proofs for the Mathematics of the algorithm can be found below (IN PROGRESS):
+Proofs for the Mathematics of the algorithm can be found below:

 Let the following binary bit field represent a 5 card hand: